department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/higher-learning.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

 Yes.
-After earning your first degree, you can use any GI Bill benefits you have left over to pay for classes towards another degree.
+After earning your first degree, you can use any GI Bill benefits you have left over to pay for classes for another degree.

 </div>
 </div>